Six Ways to Earn Trust as a Startup

 #6—Be genuine

 This one can cover a lot of ground.
-Be yourself, be transparent, and be sure the voice of your company is truly your voice.
-Being genuine also encompasses knowing your business inside and out, and being willing and able to prove it.
+Be yourself, be transparent, and be sure your company's voice is yours.
+Being genuine also encompasses knowing your business inside and out and being willing and able to prove it.
 Daily.

 Don’t lie.
 People don’t like liars.

-If you lie about your knowledge of your industry, for example, once you’re called out, you’ll never earn back that lost respect.
+If you lie about your industry knowledge, for example, once you're called out, you'll never earn back that lost respect.

 This also covers the willingness to pivot.
 Not for just any old reason, mind you.
-But in response to things like market feedback, customer requests, and employee suggestions.
-This willingness shows that you truly care about each of these audiences and that you’re not so full of yourself that you can’t admit when you were off base and make the course corrections necessary.
+But in response to market feedback, customer requests, and team member suggestions.
+This willingness shows that you truly care about each of these audiences and that you're not so full of yourself that you can't admit when you were off base and make the course corrections necessary.

-We said this at the beginning, and we’ll happily repeat ourselves here - first impressions matter.
-You’re looking for respect, and these are the top ways we’ve found to garner it as a startup.
-By demonstrating as many of these tips as you can when you first sit down with a prospective client or an investor, you’ll show that your priorities are with your company, your people, and your customers.
-And this will help gain you the trust you deserve right from that first meeting.
+We said this initially and happily repeat ourselves here - first impressions matter.
+You're looking for respect, and these are the top ways we've found to garner it as a startup.
+Demonstrating as many of these tips as possible when you first sit down with a prospective client or an investor will show that your priorities are with your company, people, and customers.
+And this will help gain you the trust you deserve right from that first meeting, helping you move from startup to scaleup.

 Jesse